top of page

 Water Purifier: MSR Trailshot.
 The water is pretty clear and clean but better to be safe.

-Spare Clothing: I take a surprisingly lack of clothing, for this trip in addition to what I was wearing I just took Mountain Hardware Ghost Whisperer jacket, spare Darn Tough socks and underwear.
+Spare Clothing: I take a surprising lack of clothing, for this trip in addition to what I was wearing I just took Mountain Hardware Ghost Whisperer jacket, spare Darn Tough socks and underwear.
 A must Sealskinz waterproof socks for those river crossings especially if you are not going to take off your boots for them.
 No need for spare shirts or trousers or anything else, just wash them in a river.

 CPAP Gear